nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ComputationalWorkflows/cwl_examples.md

 ### Without docker

 A command line tool requires a `baseCommand` which is used to call the tool.
-This can be the name of the tool, if it is added to the PATH, or a relative/absolute path to the `.exe`.
+This can be the name of the tool, if it is added to the PATH, or a relative/absolute path to the executable (`.exe`).
 If the basecommand consists of multiple words, it can be written as a list: `[my, Tool]`.
 The next part is the `inputs` section.
 It consists of a variable number of arguments required for the tool to run.
-Each input can specify the type, position and prefix of the input.
+For each input you can specify the type, position and prefix of the input.
 The last part is the `outputs` section.
 Multiple outputs can be specified by name, type and their location.